-© Copyright 2024 HP Development Company, L.P.
+© Copyright 2025 HP Development Company, L.P.

-AMD is a trademark of Advanced Micro Devices, Inc. Bluetooth is a trademark owned by its proprietor and used by HP Inc. under license.
-Intel, Arc, Core, Thunderbolt, and vPro are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.
-Windows is either registered a trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
+AMD, Radeon, and Ryzen are trademarks of Advanced Micro Devices, Inc. Bluetooth is a trademark owned by its proprietor and used by HP Inc. under license.
+Intel and Thunderbolt are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.
+Microsoft and Windows are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
 USB Type-C and USB-C are registered trademarks of USB Implementers Forum.
-DisplayPort[TM] and the DisplayPort[TM] logo are trademarks owned by the Video Electronics Standards Association (VESA®) in the United States and other countries.
-Miracast and Wi-Fi are registered trademarks of Wi-Fi Alliance.
+DisplayPort and the DisplayPort logo are trademarks owned by the Video Electronics Standards Association (VESA) in the United States and other countries.
+Wi-Fi is a registered trademark of Wi-Fi Alliance.